Black Eyed Susan Cocktail

 Tart orange juice and smooth whiskey come together in this easy black-eyed Susan cocktail.
 You can "bet" this will become one of your new go-to drinks.

 I love fruity cocktails like strawberry daiquiris and peach bellinis.
 This light and refreshing cocktail is perfect for summer.
-Sports events often have official cocktails.
-For example, this drink is the official drink of the Preakness, while the Azalea cocktail is the official drink of the Masters.
+It is actually the official drink of the Preakness.
+Love classy drinks?
+Try the Azalea cocktail next which is is the official drink of the Masters.

 Ingredient Notes and Shopping Tips